kai3341/es6-mixin-nano/README.md

 ## Similar packages and difference

-No one support mixins which are subclassed from parent class
+Both of them does not support mixins which are subclassed from parent class

+Both of them provide high-level API the same as my `mix` method, so by inspiration of them I've create it, test it, but never use it :)

 ### [es6-class-mixin](https://www.npmjs.com/package/es6-class-mixin)